Webstop/core-styles/docs/grocery/stores/store-list-item.md

 ## Example

 Pretty straight forward.
-The `store-list-item` class names spaces the item, which includes address information for the store.
-This example wrapps the contents of the element in a link.
+The `store-list-item` class namespaces the item, which includes address information for the store.
+This example wraps the contents of the element in a link, but you could alternatively make it a form element.

 {% capture example %}
         {% include examples/stores/_store-list-item-example.html store_number=221 address='221B Baker Street' city='London' location_name='Mystery Marketplace' %}